NASA-Planetary-Science/AmesCAP/tutorial/CAP_Exercises.md

 > **Note:** `-1` refers to the last array element (Python syntax)

 Using `-stat` with `MarsPlot -i` calculates and displays the minimum, mean, and maximum values of a variable, which is better suited for visualizing statistics over large arrays or in data slices.
-Given the dimensions of the `temp` variable, `[time,pfull,lat,lon]`, we display the stats for the *near-surface* air temperature over *all* timesteps and *all* locations:
+Given the dimensions of the `temp` variable, `[time,pfull,lat,lon]`, we display the stats for the **near-surface air temperature over all timesteps and all locations**:

 ```bash
 (amesGCM3)>$ MarsPlot.py -i 07180.atmos_average.nc -stat 'temp[:,-1,:,:]'